cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/Methodology.md

 For most of Europe, however, we use [EEA emissions factors](https://www.eea.europa.eu/data-and-maps/daviz/co2-emission-intensity-6).
 In the case of Singapore, we get the data from the [Energy Market Authority’s electricity grid emissions factors](https://www.ema.gov.sg/statistic.aspx?sta_sid=20140729MPY03nTHx2a1), and for Taiwan we got it from [energypedia](https://energypedia.info/wiki/Energy_Transition_in_Taiwan#cite_ref-20) as neither are included in the carbonfootprint.com report.

-You can see the full list of emissions factors in Appendix IV below.
+You can see the full list of emissions factors in Appendix V below.

 We understand this is a rough estimated conversion as these are only averages over a given year that is pre-2020, and they also don’t take into account time of day.
 We welcome improvements to this, for example [electrictyMap